PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex106_PSC_withIons_IVMeasurement.md

     data.boundary_type[bregionAcceptor] = OhmicContact
     data.boundary_type[bregionDonor]    = OhmicContact

-    # Here, the user gives information on which indices belong to ionic charge carriers and in which regions these charge carriers are present.
+    # Here, the user gives information on which indices belong to ionic charge carriers and
-    # In this application ion vacancies only live in active perovskite layer
+    # in which regions these charge carriers are present.
+In this application ion vacancies
+    # only live in active perovskite layer.
     data.enable_ionic_carriers          = enable_ionic_carriers(ionic_carriers = [iphia], regions = [regionIntrinsic])

     # choose flux discretization scheme: ScharfetterGummel, ScharfetterGummelGraded,